SettleMint

 3. Subscribe to the deployment stream until complete or error, or poll GET /api/v2/organizations/deployments/{deploymentId} until the status is completed or failed.

-4. On interruption, read the stored deployment status before starting a new deployment.
+4. When interrupted, read the stored deployment status before starting a new deployment.

 5. Treat completed nodes as durable progress and failed nodes as operator-visible work.